juxor/afaq/markdown/secH2.md

 collective struggle and organisation and the awareness of a mass social revolution by the working class.
-Emma Goldman, for example, argued that anarchism _"stands for direct action"_ and that _"[t]rade unionism, the economic area of the modern gladiator, owes its existence to direct action . .
+Emma Goldman, for example, argued that anarchism _"stands for direct action"_ and that _"[t]rade unionism, the economic arena of the modern gladiator, owes its existence to direct action .
-.
-In France, in Spain, in Italy, in Russian, nay even in England (witness the growing rebellion of English labour unions), direct, revolutionary economic action has become so strong a force in the battle for industrial liberty as to make the world realise the tremendous importance of labour's power.
+. .
+In France, in Spain, in Italy, in Russia, nay even in England (witness the growing rebellion of English labour unions), direct, revolutionary economic action has become so strong a force in the battle for industrial liberty as to make the world realise the tremendous importance of labour's power.
 The